A Comprehensive List of Programming Languages and Their Uses

 A programming language is a set of instructions designed to produce various types of outputs.
 Programming languages help us solve real-life problems.
 The general purpose of programming languages is to provide us with a convenient method of passing instructions to a computer.

 In the early 1970s, programming languages like C++ were introduced.
 Since then, new programming languages have been launched in the market year after year.
-With the rapid growth of the Internet in the mid-90s, more programming languages came into the picture, each created for unique purposes.
+With the rapid growth of the Internet in the mid-90s, more programming languages of various types came into the picture, each created for unique purposes.

 Most Popular Programming Languages and Their Uses